riza-io/.github/profile/README.md

-# Riza | Sandboxing tools to safely run untrusted code from your app
+# Riza | Tools to safely run untrusted code from your app